India’s coronavirus vaccination drive is faltering just when the country needs it most

 India did not place its first purchase orders — for just 16 million vaccines — until January.
 Its first large-scale purchase came in March, when it ordered 100 million doses from Serum Institute and 20 million from Bharat Biotech.
 Late last month it ordered 160 million doses from the two companies to be delivered by July.

-Instead of placing large advance orders, the government is “buying vaccines like monthly groceries,” wrote Partha Mukhopadhyay, a senior fellow at the Center for Policy Research in Delhi, earlier this week.
+Instead of placing large advance orders, the government is “buying vaccines like monthly groceries,” wrote Partha Mukhopadhyay, a senior fellow at the Center for Policy Research in Delhi, last week.

 What’s more, India has flung open eligibility for vaccines without a concomitant increase in supply.
 Last month, the government announced that everyone 18 and older — a population of roughly 950 million — would become eligible for inoculation.